Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 Returns an empty `zcfSeatRecord` and a `promise` for a `userSeat`

-Zoe uses `seats` to represent offers, and have two facets (a particular view or API of an object; there may be multiple such APIs per object) a `ZCFSeat` and a `UserSeat`.
+Zoe uses `seats` to represent offers, and has two `seat` facets (a particular view or API of an object; there may be multiple such APIs per object) a `ZCFSeat` and a `UserSeat`.
 ```js
 const { zcfSeat: mySeat } = zcf.makeEmptySeatKit();